-What is the progression of this programme beyond the PG certificate in year one?
+What is the progression of this programme beyond the Postgraduate certificate in year one?

-Both programmes range from one to three years, where you can earn a PG certificate in the first year, PG diploma in the second year, and a MSc in the third year.
+Both programmes range from one to three years, where you can earn a Postgraduate certificate in the first year, a Postgraduate diploma in the second year, and an MSc in the third year.

 When does the programme begin?

 All programmes(certificate, diploma and MSc) begin on 09 September 2024 and end in May 2024.